SCHISMS, SECTS, AND BREAKAWAY GROUPS

 2024: VIDA SPRINGS CHURCH “SEEKS TO HAVE RELATIONSHIPS WITH OTHER CHURCHES”

 Vida Springs Church's statement did not address any of the allegations that had surfaced over the previous three years.
 It made no mention of supporting the Call to Action signed by 19 former Network leaders and hundreds of others.
-Furthermore, Lead Pastor Tony Ranvestel and Visa Springs' board failed to acknowledge the ongoing patterns of concerning behavior reported by former members of their church and other Network churches.
+Furthermore, Ranvestel and Visa Springs' board failed to acknowledge the ongoing patterns of concerning behavior reported by former members of their church and other Network churches.
 No specific actions or policies were proposed to ensure the ongoing safety and well-being of Vida Springs Church attendees, members, staff, and pastors.
 When contacted by The Roys Report for comment, Ranvestel declined to respond.

 READ ARTICLE ON THE ROYS REPORT →